 WordSesh by WP Sessions is a virtual conference for WordPress developers and a really good option if you can’t attend a conference in person.
 Viewing party locations are listed on their website and you can even submit your city to be listed if you’d like to host a viewing party.
 Built-in chat opportunities are offered as a Hallway track alternative so you can still take advantage of the networking opportunities.
-Check back in on their website to see when they update with information for 2020.
+Plus, replays are available to WPSessions.com members the day after each event has ended.

 Price: €199-€299 in 2019

 Call for Speakers: dotJS operates mainly on an invite-only process for speakers but you can still submit a talk for consideration.
 You have the option to submit a “lightning talk” (four minutes) or a “regular” length talk (18 minutes).
 The deadline to submit a talk is six weeks before the event for a regular talk and two weeks before for a lightning talk.
 They encourage you to submit as soon as you can though as the speaking slots can fill up at any time.
 They haven’t added the dotJS 2020 as an option yet so be sure to check back.

 React Conf, the “official Facebook React Event”, hasn’t released any details about a 2020 conference.
 The 2018 conference featured 30 speakers over two days this past October.
 Tickets are released in a lottery format so be sure to check back for your chance at one.

 April 17, 2020